janhq/cortex.cpp/README.md

   - <a href="https://github.com/janhq/cortex.cpp/releases">Changelog</a> - <a href="https://github.com/janhq/cortex.cpp/issues">Bug reports</a> - <a href="https://discord.gg/AsJ8krTT3N">Discord</a>
 </p>

-> ⚠️ **CortexCPP is currently in Development.
-This documentation outlines the intended behavior of CortexCPP, which may not yet be fully implemented in the codebase.**
+> ⚠️ **Cortex.cpp is currently in Development.
+This documentation outlines the intended behavior of Cortex, which may not yet be fully implemented in the codebase.**

 ## About
-CortexCPP is a Local AI engine that is used to run and customize LLMs.
-CortexCPP can be deployed as a standalone server, or integrated into apps like [Jan.ai](https://jan.ai/).
+Cortex.cpp is a Local AI engine that is used to run and customize LLMs.
+Cortex can be deployed as a standalone server, or integrated into apps like [Jan.ai](https://jan.ai/).

-CortexCPP supports the following engines:
+Cortex supports the following engines:
 - [`cortex.llamacpp`](https://github.com/janhq/cortex.llamacpp)
 - [`cortex.onnx`](https://github.com/janhq/cortex.onnx)
 - [`cortex.tensorrt-llm`](https://github.com/janhq/cortex.tensorrt-llm)

 ## Installation
-To install CortexCPP, download the installer for your operating system from the following options:
+To install Cortex, download the installer for your operating system from the following options:
 - **Stable Version**
   - [Windows]()
   - [Mac]()